 A Key To Success – First Learn The Basics

-The far right pedal labelled ‘A’ is called the accelerator pedal [driving instructors use the word ‘Gas pedal’ as its easier to say whilst instructing a pupil on the move].
-The accelerator – when pressed with the engine on increases the amount of fuel (diesel or petrol) that moves from the fuel tank to the engine.
+The far-right pedal labelled ‘A’ is called the accelerator pedal [driving instructors use the word ‘Gas pedal’ as its easier to say whilst instructing a pupil on the move].
+When pressed with the engine on, the accelerator increases the amount of fuel (diesel or petrol) that moves from the fuel tank to the engine.
 This causes the engine to run faster, not the car to move forward.
 The accelerator pedal is operated with the right foot only.

 The middle pedal ‘B’ is called the foot brake and is also operated with the right foot.
 You would have probably worked out that you can’t press the accelerator and foot brake [in normal driving] at the same time.
 The foot brake is used to slow the car down and to stop.
-By pressing the accelerator you will speed up & by pressing the brake you will slow down.
+By pressing the accelerator, you will speed up & by pressing the brake, and you will slow down.

-The car will also slow down by neither pressing the brake nor accelerator.
+The car will also slow down by neither pressing the brake or the accelerator.

-As an example imagine you are traveling at 20mph by pressing the accelerator.
-You then take your foot off & leave your foot in mid-air i.e. not touching any pedal.
+As an example, imagine you are travelling at 20mph by pressing the accelerator.
+You then take your foot off & leave your foot in mid-air, i.e. not touching any pedal.
 The car will gradually slow down of its own accord.
 This concept needs to be understood early on in your driver training.
-Most people learning to drive think that you have to always press one pedal or another.
+Most people learning to drive think that you always have to press one pedal or another.
 Experienced drivers take their foot off the accelerator and let the car move under its own momentum whilst assessing a hazard.

 The left pedal ‘C’ is called the clutch and is operated with the left foot.
 This is the pedal that gives movement when combined with a gear selection.
-The clutch pedal needs to be pressed down to the floor before a gear can be selected.
+The clutch pedal needs to be pressed down to the floor before you can select a gear.
 The clutch is necessary for connecting the gears to the engine.
 The gears control the movement of the driving wheels.
-Before we get too technical you can practice the clutch action on a quiet road.
+Before we get too technical, you can practice the clutch action on a quiet road.

 Park up on a quiet flat road.
 Turn on the engine-press the clutch to the floor-select first gear-take the hand brake off.
-Make sure the road is clear and gently raise the clutch, as slow as you can.
-Keep you left foot still on the clutch once you feel the car moving [this is called the point of contact or ‘biting point’].
-Do not use the accelerator as you are trying to prove that the clutch moves the car, not the accelerator.
+Make sure the road is clear, and gently raise the clutch as slow as you can.
+Keep your left foot still on the clutch once you feel the car moving [this is called the point of contact or ‘biting point’].
+Do not use the accelerator as you try to prove that the clutch moves the car, not the accelerator.

-Whilst carrying out this exercise on a petrol car you would need to be extremely steady with the clutch movement if you are to avoid stalling.
+While carrying out this exercise in a petrol car, you would need to be extremely steady with the clutch movement to avoid stalling.
 A diesel car is more forgiving.

-This exercise is very useful in demonstrating what the clutch does and gives you practice at clutch control.
-By not using the accelerator you can put your full attention on clutch control.
+This exercise is beneficial in demonstrating what the clutch does and gives you practice at clutch control.
+By not using the accelerator, you can put your full attention on clutch control.

 Now you are ready to drive away from the kerb.
 Here is the correct process to pass a driving test.